Lichfield: Education

-The Lichfield campus of Staffordshire University and South Staffordshire College is located on the Friary.
+The Lichfield campus of the University of Staffordshire and South Staffordshire College is located on the Friary.
 This campus facility was opened in 1998 and offers further and higher education courses up to and including master's degrees.
 A £3 million school of art, design and media, housed in purpose-built accommodation, opened in 2006.
 This facility received the highest possible grade of 'outstanding provision' in the latest Ofsted inspection report.